Getting off the ground

 i.e., this is the particular constraint that F* was not able to prove.

 So, let’s try again.
-Here’s another type for incr
+Here’s another type for incr, claiming that

 if its argument is a natural number then so is its result.
 This time